RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### ignore_edge_direction

-    - **description**: Whether to ignore (vs. obey) edge directions in the query graph when identifying paths that fulfill it.
+    - Whether to ignore (vs. obey) edge directions in the query graph when identifying paths that fulfill it.

     - Acceptable input types: boolean.